FolkerKinzel/Tsltn/src/Tsltn/Roadmap.md

 should be displayed.
 - [x] After searching an entry and jumping to begin afterwards, moving forward gives not the second node of the file but the previous search result.
+- [x] Fix the issue that XPath expressions could be damaged within copy-paste operations by additional white space.

 ### 2.7